 People, other dogs, Ava loves them all.
 She also had a couple of bunny friends in her foster home who she has been very gentle with (under supervision of course!).
 She even tries to play with them sometimes!
 Ava is very people and dog social, she loves greeting new visitors and making new friends at her foster home or out and about and getting lots of pats and attention.
 She is still learning about not jumping up when she's super excited though so a home with children over 10 would be best.

-Ava is very affectionate and loving, a very fast learner and very smart so she would do great in a home where she gets to snuggle with her family but will still have lots of daily exercise, get to do fun training games with her people to work that smart brain and go on cool adventures.
+Ava is very affectionate and loving, a very fast learner and very smart so she would do great in a home where she gets to snuggle with her family but will still have lots of daily exercise (morning and evening), get to do fun training games or learn agility with her people to work that smart brain and go on cool adventures.
 She'd make a fantastic hiking, walking, running or dog sport buddy.
-She is an active girl and needs DAILY exercise (especially in the morning), and something to do, so a home where she is stuck in the backyard all day would drive her NUTS.
+She is an active girl and needs DAILY exercise (especially in the morning preferably twice a day), and something to do, so a home where she is stuck in the backyard all day would drive her NUTS and leave you with craters in your lawn.
 She is currently in a foster home with two other dogs (one being an agility Collie and she wears HIM out) who she gets on great with, she is super dog social.

 Ava needs a person who is willing to take her to great things like dog obedience classes who use positive reward based methods, do cool things with her like teach her tricks and fun games to work her clever brain, go on awesome outings with her to teach her about the world so that she grows up to be a great member of doggy society with lovely manners.